Generalized Homogeneous Rigid-BodyAttitude Control: Homogeneous Stabilization

-The linear dilation introduces an alternative norm topology in $\R^n$ by means of a homogeneous norm (see, e.g., \cite{Grune2000:SIAM_JCO} for an example of a homogeneous norm induced by the weighted dilation).
+\item Geometric dilation ( \cite{Kawski1991:ACDS}) is a flow generated by unstable $C^1$ vector field in $\R^n$. \end{itemize} In this paper we deal only with the linear (geometric) dilation in $\R^n$ which is defined as follows where $G_{\dn}\in \R^{n\times n}$ is an anti-Hurwitz\footnote{A matrix $G_{\dn}\in \R^{n\times n}$ is anti-Hurwitx if $-G_{\dn}$ is Hurwitz.} matrix being the generator of the dilation $\dn$.
+A dilation $\dn$ is monotone if $s\mapsto\|\dn(s)x\|$ is a strictly increasing function for any $x\neq0$.
+It is worth noting that monotonicity of the dilation may depend of the norm $\|\cdot\|$ in $\R^n$.
+Also, any linear dilation in $\R^n$ is monotone \cite{Polyakov2020:Book} provided that the norm in $\R^n$ is defined as follows The linear dilation introduces an alternative norm topology in $\R^n$ by means of a homogeneous norm (see, e.g., \cite{Grune2000:SIAM_JCO} for an example of a homogeneous norm induced by the weighted dilation).